23 Best Hiking Snacks for Your Next Day Hike

 A strenuous hike in warmer weather can quickly turn into a sweat-fest.
 All that sweat can cause your body to lose a lot of natural salts and electrolytes.
 Your body will naturally replenish itself with a balanced diet, but to speed up the recovery process you can dissolve a Nuun tablet into your water.
 The result is a fizzily, bubbly drink that helps your body recover faster.

-Clif Shot Bloks
+Clif Bloks

-Containing a quick hit of sugars and electrolytes in a chewy gummy form, Shot Bloks are designed to keep you from “bonking”.
+Containing a quick hit of sugars and electrolytes in a chewy gummy form, Clif Bloks are designed to keep you from “bonking”.
 If, after prolonged exertion, you find yourself feeling faint or weak out on the trail, there is a good chance you’re experiencing a drop in glycogen in your muscles – a.k.a “bonking”.
 Shot Bloks provide you with quick and easy energy to get your back to normal.

 Megan pulling a granola bar out of a stasher bag